muschellij2/neuroc/installing_devtools/index.md

 # Installing devtools

 If you already have `devtools` installed great!
-(Why are you here?)
+(Why are you in this section?)
 You can always reinstall the most up to date version from the steps below.

 ```r